 How can you tell the difference between prodromal labor and actual labor?
-Is prodromal labor a cause for concern?

 When you are nearing the end of your pregnancy, you are probably just waiting for that moment your contractions begin.
 It’s time to get this show on the road!